mojimuse/fingerweave/content/pages/index.md

       Thank you for finding our home here.
 I am fingerweaver and this is a blog about fingerweaving.

-      Learn how to make a friendship bracelet.
+      Craft a friendship bracelet and spread the joy of friendship across the world.

       Looking forward to sharing.